-There are limited options within the Development area for the potential to develop new borrow pits.
-On review and assessment of the borrow pits used during the construction of the operational Gordonbush Wind Farm, it has been established that there is potential to reopen borrow pits BP1 (Photo 1) and BP2 (Photo 2).
+There are limited options within the Revised Development area for the potential to develop new borrow pits.
+On review and assessment of the borrow pits used during the construction of the operational Gordonbush Wind Farm, it has been established that there is potential to reopen borrow pits BP1 (Photo 3-1) and BP2 (Photo 3-2).
 Both these borrow pits are in good locations to assist in the development of the proposed extension and have the potential to be extended to provide adequate volumes of material.
-BP1 is located towards the south east of the proposed Development close to the proposed turbine T13, and BP2 is located towards the north west of the Development site close to the proposed T4 turbine.
-BP1 has a good established access track from their previous operation; the track at BP2 has been partially restored and will require reinstating.
+BP1 is located towards the south east of the Revised Development, and BP2 is located towards the north east of the Revised Development site close to the proposed T4 turbine.
+Both borrow pits have good established access tracks from their previous operation.